BNasmith/PTForsyth/PTFWorkofChrist.md

-theologians who will not let us rest with the love of God but must go on talking about things that are so remote and professional as His holiness ! " All that has to be changed.
+theologians who will not let us rest with the love of God but must go on talking about things that are so remote and professional as His holiness! " All that has to be changed.
 We have to stir the interest of our congrega- tions as much with the holiness of God as the Church was stirred first with the justice